-Barlby High Governor information
+Barlby High School Governor information

-The governing body is made up of:
+The LGC is made up of:

 There are two governors employed by Barlby High School, Julie Caddell, Principal and Sandra Chambers.
 There are no relationships between governors and any members of staff in school (in terms of spouse, partners or relatives).

 To contact the Chair of Governors please email: firstname.lastname@example.org